Cho, Panchal and Loganathan - A tale of 3 different personalities | Wednesday, April 25, 2007

 She earned a bachelor's degree from Mumbai's Rizvi College of Architecture, and school director Akhter Chauhan said she was eager for more _ but felt she needed to study in the United States to learn the most advanced techniques.
 She determined that Virginia Tech was best for advanced building science.
 Chauhan wasn't surprised that she was accepted.

-"She would have walked into any university,"
+"She would have walked into any university,"he said.

 [ Continued in Full Post ]